 “The best outcomes for children with the Autism Spectrum Disorder occur with early diagnosis,” said Senator John DeFrancisco (R-C-I, Syracuse).
 “This is a landmark bill, which will help to ensure that early diagnosis will occur and that appropriate treatment will follow.”

-In a memo supporting the legislation, the Medical Society of the State of New York stated that the legislation “would expedite diagnosis and treatment by providing insurance parity for autism sufferers by requiring equitable coverage of the disorder by insurance companies.”
-Additionally, the Society noted that “treatment of autism spectrum disorders will result in better long-term health outcomes for those afflicted with this condition and should, therefore, lessen costs which are borne by taxpayers.”
+The Medical Society of the State of New York stated that the legislation “would expedite diagnosis and treatment by providing insurance parity for autism sufferers by requiring equitable coverage of the disorder by insurance companies.”
+Additionally, the Society noted that “treatment of autism spectrum disorders will result in better long-term health outcomes for those afflicted with this condition and should, therefore, lessen costs, which are borne by taxpayers.”

 The bill will be sent to the Governor.